stinefm/relsad/CONTRIBUTING.rst

 Code of Conduct
 ---------------
-Please note that the stinetwork project is released with a Contributor Code of Conduct.
+Please note that the relsad project is released with a Contributor Code of Conduct.
 By contributing to this project you agree to abide by its terms.